How Morgan State's new leader prepares for the Battle of the Bands

 Updated February 18, 2023 at 8:27 AM ET

-Morgan State University's "Mighty Marching Machine" band is making its debut appearance at the 2023 Honda Battle of the Bands showcase on Saturday.
+Morgan State University's "Magnificent Marching Machine" band is making its debut appearance at the 2023 Honda Battle of the Bands showcase on Saturday.
 Six HBCU bands will compete in the competition.

 The milestone is happening during the first year of the new band director Dr. Jorim Reid.